Alert: Brand-New Research On Damage Caused By Prolonged Sitting, And 10 Tricks To Counteract It

 The bottom line is that sitting for long hours is bad for your health, regardless of how much you exercise during non-sitting hours.

 The best way to change that is to decrease your time sitting down, and here are 10 ways for you to do exactly that.

 10 Tricks For Sitting Less At Home And Work

 When You’re At Home:

 - My water trick is one of my favorites.
 I started practicing this habit several years ago, and I still do it.
-Because drinking water throughout the day is an important part of following the Save Our Bones Program, I always have a glass of water available.
+Because drinking water throughout the day is an important part of following the Osteoporosis Reversal Program, I always have a glass of water available.
 But to force myself to get up and move, I purposely keep it far away from my work station.
 Not only does this force me to get up and move, but it gives me a chance to do lunges and other moves while I’m on my way.

 - Walk around the room while talking on the phone.
 Think how many steps you’ll take if you get into the habit of walking around every time you’re on the phone!
 (This would work great in most office settings, too.)